 The outstanding borrowings under the Super Senior Facility will bear interest at LIBOR plus 2.00% per annum and commitment fees of 40% of the applicable margin on the undrawn portion of the facility.
 For each loan that is requested under the Super Senior Facility, Shipco must repay such loan along with accrued interest on the last day of each interest period relating to the loan.
 Interest periods are for three months, six months or any other period agreed between Shipco and the Super Senior Facility Agent.
-Additionally, subject to the other terms of the Super Senior Facility, amounts repaid on the last day of each interest period may be re-borrowed.
+Additionally, subject to the other terms of the Super Senior Facility, amounts repaid on the last day of each interest period number of the other terms of the Super Senior Facility, amounts repaid on the last day of each interest period.